 Tag(lines), you're it: Test your race IQ

 Wow, beautiful AND brainy!
 That, or you're a Google whiz.
-Congrats on your perfect score!
+Congrats on a perfect score!

 Chin up, we still love you — thanks for playing!